mattbriggs/text-collector/README.md

 ### Collector

 The `Collector` module orchestrates the data collection process.
 It retrieves configuration settings, initializes the database, collects file paths for processing, and manages the multithreaded processing of files.

+## Text Miner

+You can use [Text Miner](https://github.com/mattbriggs/text-miner) to create text analysis workloads using Text Collector.

+Text Miner is a Python application designed to process a text corpus stored in a SQLite database.
+The application extracts data from a database that contains corpus, generates summaries, and identifies the top fifty terms within the documents.
+The tool is useful for quick content analysis and data extraction from large text collections.